 - HUD Public Housing: The public housing program administers federal aid to local housing agencies (HAs) that manage the housing for low-income residents at rates they can afford.
 There are currently 1.2 million households living in public housing units that range from single-family homes to high-rise apartments for elderly families.

 - Section 8 Housing Choice Voucher: Housing vouchers help very low-income families, the elderly, and the disabled afford decent, safe, and sanitary housing in the private market.
 Participants are issued a voucher and are responsible for finding a suitable housing unit (must meet specific health and safety standards) where the owner agrees to rent under the program.

-- Section 202 Supportive Housing for the Elderly: This is HUD’s rental assistance program specifically designed to provide financial help for senior citizens.
+- Section 202 Supportive Housing for the Elderly: This is HUD’s rental assistance program specifically designed to provide financial help for seniors.
 HUD provides interest-free capital advances to private, nonprofit sponsors to finance the development of supportive housing for the elderly, which allows them to live independently but in an environment that provides support activities such as cleaning, cooking, and transportation.
-Occupancy in Section 202 housing is available to very low-income households comprised of at least one person who is 62 years old.
+Occupancy in Section 202 housing is available to very low-income households composed of at least one person who is 62 years old.